Russian peacekeepers' vehicles move freely along Azerbaijani Lachin-Khankendi road (PHOTO)

 SHUSHA, Azerbaijan, April 13.
-Two passenger cars and two trucks of Russian peacekeepers [temporarily deployed near Azerbaijan’s Shusha] have driven along the Lachin-Khankendi road without any problems, Trend reports from the scene.
+One passenger car and 30 trucks of Russian peacekeepers [temporarily deployed near Azerbaijan’s Shusha] have driven along the Lachin-Khankendi road without any problems, Trend reports from the scene.

 This once again proves that humanitarian vehicles can pass freely through the protest area, there are no obstacles for them.